Seraaron/agora/srd/Circumstances.md

 #### Aliases or Titles

-These are your alternate names, pseudonyms, and/or family names, or perhaps even your _true name_.
+These are your alternate names, pseudonyms, &or family names, or perhaps even your _true name_.
 You can also include specific titles or honorifics that have been bestowed onto you here, though you will need to represent them again using [[Assets and Gear#Prestige|assets]] to leverage any mechanical advantage from them.

 ### Archetypes